-We are active in a western Canadian rural lifestyle.
-Sometimes the opportunity to ride or camp in the mountains; to go to Dinosaur National Park.
-Calgary is easy to access.
-Opportunity to watch western trainers colt starting, cutting, reining and working with cattle as well as opportunity to try basic horse handling and riding.
+This is an active western Canadian rural lifestyle.
+Sometimes there is the opportunity to ride or camp in the mountains; to go to Dinosaur National Park.
+Calgary is an hour away.
+Opportunity to watch horses working with cattle as well as opportunity to try basic horse handling and riding ( sometimes in the mountains or out west).
 We ride and work outside year round so plan to dress appropriately and leave all "princess attitudes" at home.
-We are not here to babysit you, you must be capable of working on your own with minimal direction.
+I am not here to babysit you, you must be capable of working on your own with minimal direction.

 Help needed on the acreage varies from gardening and general maintenance of the yard (lawn mowing and landscaping) to doing chores (feeding horses, chickens, cats,dog and a few cattle) to cleaning tack, working with young horses,halter training, doing ground work or riding under saddle (usually western though there is english tack as well).

 We try to create a fun environment where we can both teach and Learn new skills.
 I would love to work on my spanish or dutch!
-One of the roommates is a horse trainer who works on the acrage.
-Hoste's work schedual is busy so some tasks such as cooking and getting routine chores done will become applicants primary responsibility during their stay.
-This means you must be able to taking instruction and then complete tasks on your own.
+Host’s work schedual is busy so some tasks such as cooking and getting routine chores done will become applicants primary responsibility during their stay.
+This means you must be able to take instruction and then complete tasks on your own.
 If you can't cook at least 5 different healthy dishes with meat and vegetables, probably this is not the place for you.

 Volunteers should have some horse experience.
 Note that you will require your own insurance.
 You will only be able to do horse back riding if we have a horse suitable for your experience level and you follow our instruction.